The problem

 Thinking

-"This line is endless… I was supposed to start homework half an hour ago!"
+"This line is endless… I have to start my homework!"

 "I just want to get home and try that new pasta.
 I'm starving."